Javascript Madness: Introduction

 Every bug I ever reported to them was changed in a subsequent release,

-I sometimes wish they would slow down and figure out how things are supposed
+I sometimes wished they would slow down and figure out how things are supposed

 to work instead of patching patches.

-As it is, tracking what does and does not work in Opera is a constant
+Tracking what did and did not work in Opera was a constant

 - Konqueror